A Function is an expression which defines operations to be performed when it is sent the value

-Functions are not evaluated immediately when they occur in code, but are passed as values just like integers or strings.
+Functions are not evaluated immediately when they occur in code, but are themselves objects that can be passed around.

-When evaluated, the function returns the value of its expression.
+When evaluated, the function object returns the final value of its expression.

-An empty function returns the value nil when evaluated.
+An empty function object returns the value nil when evaluated.

 A function can be thought as a machine able to perform a task on demand, e.g. a calculator.
 The calculator can receive input (args) and can output a value, the result of the performed operations.
 The function definition can then be thought as the building of the calculator: once built, the calculator does nothing until it is requested to work (by passing the value method to a function).
 The following figure depicts an empty function, input without output, output without input, and the general case with input and output.